Fitness check – internal aviation market

 - Regulation 785/2004 on insurance requirements for air carriers and aircraft operators

 DG MOVE has consulted stakeholders on various aspects relating to the functioning of the internal market for aviation.
 The first stakeholder consultations were organised with European level organisations and Member States on 27 and 28 June 2011.
 The agenda for this meeting is included below.
-Only European level organisations can be accommodated in our meeting rooms, but we very much value the opinion of other stakeholders on the subjects that are under discussion in the fitness check.
+The minutes from these meetings can be found below.

 Agenda 27 June [14 KB]